 The first thing you will need in this part of redecoration is entirely free of charge, yet it will provide you with an incredible amount of fresh ideas to change your surroundings in no time.
-If you don't have it, in what we highly doubt, we are sure you at least heard of it – it's typically called 'an eye for details'.
+If you don't have it, which we highly doubt, we are sure you have at least heard of it – it's typically called 'an eye for details'.

 Who said that drapes need to be made of cotton and silk, or that woolen rugs are out of fashion?

 If you haven't done it before, the time to say goodbye to your typical interior fabrics – has finally come.
 And if you are strongly against animal cruelty, don't worry, faux skin and wool won't make you any less of the Viking that you already are; on the contrary, it will inspire the rest of us to start walking in your footsteps and upgrade some of our embedded savage ways.